 Pianist/Composer Ruthie Dineen was born in Fairfield, CA and began playing piano at an early age.
 During her college years at UC Berkeley (grad.
 2004) and while studying abroad in Chile and later living abroad in Costa Rica, music remained central in her life through both study and performance.
 After completing her graduate studies in Social Work (grad.
 2009), Ruthie decided to focus professionally on music performance and community arts (she is currently the Deputy Director of Programs at East Bay Center for the Performing Arts in Richmond, CA).
 In December 2012, graduated from the California Jazz Conservatory with a performance degree in Jazz Studies, where she received the Jamey Aebersold Scholarship.
 Currently, Ruthie’s music career is focused on both composition and performance.
 Ruthie is a founding member and co-leader of two original music ensembles, RDL+ and Negative Press Project, with whom she performs, arranges, and composes regularly.
 In addition, she performs with a wide range of jazz, latin, and classical musicians in the Bay Area, including vocalist Amie Cota, members of the Amaranth String Quartet, Bululú, and salsa groups N’Rumba, Candela, and Somos el Son.

 Miguel Govea has performed professionally in the San Francisco Bay Area since 1978.
 He is a California native of Mexican descent, and has spent much of his musical career playing with many of the luminaries from the Caribbean, Mexico and Latin America who make up the vibrant local Latin music scene.
-His own bands include Los Peludos, Los Compas and La Familia Peña-Govea.
+Through his elevated mastery of multiple intruments, Miguel delivers a powerful array of colors and flavors to the ensemble.
+His own Bay Area bands include Los Peludos, Los Compas and La Familia Peña-Govea.

 Fernanda Bustamante, vocalist and violinist from Peru, has spent a lifetime performing.
 She started playing the violin when she was three years old and started singing when she was 10.
 She trained classically on the violin for 15 years before she entered the world of Latin music, rhythms, and improvisation.
 There, she discovered her love for traditional and folkloric music and dance.
 Today she performs with various musical groups around the Bay Area including Bululú, The KTO Project, Jose Roberto and Friends, and Vinic-Kay.
 She is also an Afro-Peruvian dancer and musician for De Rompe y Raja Cultural Association.